Learning Outcomes

 The seller’s solicitor gives an undertaking to discharge the seller’s mortgage after completion but fails to do so.
 The buyer’s solicitor discovers the charge is still registered when the Land Registry issues the updated title.

-Answer: The buyer’s solicitor can enforce the undertaking against the seller’s solicitor, who may be personally liable to ensure the mortgage is redeemed and the charge removed.
+The buyer’s solicitor can enforce the undertaking against the seller’s solicitor, who may be personally liable to ensure the mortgage is redeemed and the charge removed.
+The early completion policy may have registered the transfer and buyer’s charge, but the prior charge persists until discharge evidence is produced.

 Key Point Checklist